Electric-Coin-Company/zcash-swift-wallet-sdk/README.md

 ## `Spend before Sync` synchronization algorithm

 The CompactBlockProcessor is responsible for downloading and processing blocks from the lightwalletd.
 Since the inception of the SDK the blocks were processed in a linear order up to the chain tip.
 Latests SDK has introduced brand new algorithm for syncing of the blocks.
 It's called `Spend before Sync` and processes blocks in non-linear order so the spendable funds are discovered as soon as possible - allowing users to create a transaction while still syncing.

-By default the syncing algorithm is set to `.linear` so users of the SDK are not affected by this new feature.
-To switch to the `Spend before Sync` synchronization, set `syncAlgorithm: .spendBeforeSync` in the Initializer's init.

 # Versioning